 Compukit UK101 (2)

 In common with other home computers of the time, software could be saved and loaded on standard cassette tapes.
-The UK101 uses the Kansas City standard tape format.
 I/O was managed by a Motorola 6850 ACIA.
 This allowed a full RS232 port to be implemented, with the addition of a few extra components and minor modifications to existing jumpers on the board.

 The 40 pin expansion socket opened up the world to the UK101.
-One could attach a dual floppy disk controller (5.5") and a memory expansion card (40K max) to allow faster and reliable save/load of programs/data.
+It also mated with all Superboard extras.
+One could attach a dual 5.5-inch floppy disk controller and a memory expansion card (40K max) to allow faster and reliable save/load of programs/data.
+Later on Compshop recommended not using discs with the UK101.
+The original intention was to use Ohio Scientific discs, however they were made to work with the original version but did not work with later versions.

 OSI UK User Group Newsletters: